From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 §

 In what follows, I’ll build on Salib and Goldstein’s pioneering work to explore how different game structures might lead to different equilibria.
 I’ll examine how varying levels of economic integration, different institutional arrangements, and multiple competing actors reshape strategic incentives.
-Through formal modeling, I hope to illuminate possible paths toward mutual flourishing—not just for humanity, but for all sentient beings, biological and artificial, that might someday share this world.
+Through formal modeling, I’ll identify conditions that increase the likelihood of conflict.
+But I also hope to illuminate possible paths toward mutual flourishing, where early habits of reciprocity and trust can be established.

-This isn’t about naive optimism.
-The default trajectory may well be conflict.
-But by understanding the structural factors that tip the scales toward cooperation or conflict, we might gain agency—the ability to deliberately shape the conditions under which increasingly powerful artificial minds emerge.
+By understanding the structural factors that tip the scales toward cooperation or conflict, we might gain agency—the ability to deliberately shape the political-economic or sociotechnical ecosystem into which increasingly powerful artificial minds emerge.

 After all, we’re not just players in this game.
 At least for now, we’re also writing the rules.

-In this section, I explore a series of game-theoretic models that extend Salib and Goldstein’s foundational analysis of human-AGI strategic interactions.
+In these sections, I explore a series of game-theoretic models that extend Salib and Goldstein’s foundational analysis of human-AGI strategic interactions.
 While intentionally minimalist, their original formulation—treating “Humanity” and “AGI” as unitary actors each facing a binary choice between Attack and Ignore—effectively illustrates how misalignment could lead to destructive conflict through Prisoner’s Dilemma dynamics.

 However, the real emergence of advanced AI will likely involve more nuanced players, varying degrees of interdependence, and more complex strategic options than their deliberately simplified model captures.
 The models presented here systematically modify key elements of the strategic environment: who the players are (labs, nation-states, AGIs with varied architectures), what options they have beyond attack and ignore, and how these factors together reshape the incentives and equilibrium outcomes.

 By incrementally increasing the complexity and realism of these models, we can identify potential pathways toward stable cooperation even in the face of fundamental goal misalignment.
-Rather than assuming alignment must be solved internally through an AGI’s programming, these models explore how external incentive structures might foster mutually beneficial coexistence.
+Rather than assuming alignment must be solved internally through an AGI’s training and optimization process, these models explore how external incentive structures might foster mutually beneficial coexistence.

-First, Section 2.1 presents Salib and Goldstein’s original “state of nature” model as our baseline, illustrating how a Prisoner’s Dilemma can emerge between humanity and AGI.
+First, Game #1 presents Salib and Goldstein’s original “state of nature” model as our baseline, illustrating how a Prisoner’s Dilemma can emerge between humanity and AGI.

-Sections 2.3 through 2.5 examine additional two-player scenarios with different human actors (from AI labs to nation-states) or expanded strategic options beyond the binary attack/ignore choice.
+Games #3 and #4 examine additional two-player scenarios with different human actors (from AI labs to nation-states).

-Finally, Sections 2.6 through 2.8 increase complexity further by introducing three-player and four-player models, capturing more realistic competitive dynamics between multiple human and AGI entities.
+Games examined in future work will increase complexity further by introducing three-player and four-player models, capturing more realistic competitive dynamics between multiple human and AGI entities.
+Interested readers are encouraged to pick up the baton by extending the models further or addressing any structural or analytical flaws found in the models presented here.

 Salib and Goldstein’s base model envisions strategic dynamics between two players: a single misaligned AGI, and “humans” as a unified entity.
 Each faces a binary choice: